 If you’ve got a kid heading off to college, there are plenty of sweet art prints to remind them of home, but some can be a little…twee.
 Or even pushy, if it’s coming from a parent.
 (Like, “Don’t forget us!
 Come home, please!”)
 Instead, think of art featuring their favorite home team, a local dance company, a cool restaurant they adore.
 It may even help them create some connections with fellow fans.

-If the dorm allows small appliances like coffee makers (and often if they don’t but of course we’d never tell you to break any rules), a first coffee maker is a fabulous high school graduation gift.
-This 4-cup Cuisinart model is compact, and well-reviewed, and a solid, reusable travel mug is a must, like Kristen’s all-time favorite, Yeti.
-Kids are far more eco-conscious than we are and don’t want to be tossing paper cups — even if it means washing stuff out in the dorm bathroom sink.
+If the dorm allows, a coffee maker is a fabulous high school graduation gift.
+This four-cup Cuisinart model is compact and well-reviewed, and a solid, reusable travel mug is a must, like Kristen’s all-time favorite, Yeti.

 Tip: Want to make this an extra cool grad gift?
-Yeti offers dozens of collegiate logo ramblers.
-But no Boston U. Yeti?
-Disappointed.
+Yeti offers dozens of collegiate logo ramblers, Including my own beloved Boston University!

 If you’re the cool mom, cool friend, or cool aunt or uncle, and you want a gift that won’t go unused, Cards Against Humanity deck is a good bet.
 But there are so many other cool “adult” games out there now to help your grad bond with their new friends.
-Badmoji from game makers Grey Matters is a new one that’s super fun, almost like charades but using emojis instead of bad acting skills.
 Ridiculous Expositions is particularly silly, forcing you to identify phrases based similar sounding word combos like “That Swat Cheese Head.”
 (I won’t tell you the answer.)

 Sometimes, the hardest part about going away from home for the first time is leaving behind a beloved pet.
 (No offense, parents and siblings.)
 This handmade, totally custom pillow of a pet is a lovely reminder of home.

 We need more news readers in the world, that much I know.
 And for years, one of our favorite subscription gift recommendations has been Texture, the read-all-you-can digital magazine subscription service.
-Now it’s become Apple News Plus, meaning iOS fans have access to more than 300 newspapers and magazines, all with the seamless functionality of Apple News.
-Because guaranteed, your college student is going to have to do a lot more newspaper research now.
+Now it’s become Apple News+, meaning iOS fans have access to more than 300 newspapers and magazines, all with the seamless functionality of Apple News.

 If your grad is a coffee drinker — and already have that coffee maker — it’s a treat to have decent beans delivered to save them a few bucks on Sbux each month.
 If they’re not a coffee drinker — well, they will probably turn into one.